 For a student who after one semester has been placed on academic probation or is struggling academically, Low recommends parents help teenagers:

-Talk to professors.
 When your student returns to campus, he should make an appointment with each professor and inform them that he is on academic probation.
 “Tell them you want to get a good grade in their class.
 Ask for help.
 Learn their office hours.
-It really isn’t difficult to figure out what it takes to be successful: go to class, turn in your assignments on time, and ask your professor for help if you need it,” Low advises.
+It really isn’t difficult to figure out what it takes to be successful.
+Go to class, turn in your assignments on time, and ask your professor for help if you need it,” Low advises.

 One last tip from an expert: consider taking out tuition refund insurance before your child leaves for college.
 “If your child has to withdraw from college because of a medical or mental health condition,” advises Low, “parent can recover a prorated portion of their tuition and fees.”
 Protecting your education investment can help ensure your student completes their college degree.

 Jane Parent is a freelance writer in Northeast Ohio and a frequent contributor to Your Teen.